-Ensure that you and your restaurant are ready when a grease trap inspector knocks on your door to inspect your trap or interceptor.
+Ensure that you and your restaurant are ready when a grease trap inspector knocks on your door to inspect your trap.
 Municipalities mandate a grease trap inspection for restaurants that are to be licensed or re-licensed to serve food to the public.
 Failure to comply can result in fines or a shutdown.

-In Houston, grease trap/interceptor inspections are completed on a routine basis or if a complaint is reported.
+In Houston, grease trap inspections are completed on a routine basis or if a complaint is reported.
 There is no prior notification for inspections so you need to be ready at all times.

 During an inspection, the City’s investigator will need to be provided with the following documents: